MHShetty/notifier_plugin/README.md

 The `asyncNotify` method was made just for you!

-Other ways of notifying/calling the listener, (they too just return a `Notifier`)
+Other ways of notifying/calling the listener...(they too just return a `Notifier`)

 ```Dart
 ~n;
 n.notify(1);